cloud-elements/devportal/docs/products/element-builder/create-database-element.md

 Input the Vendor Path: `select c.*, a.* from customer c inner join address a on a.customer_id = c.customer_id {where}
-offset :offset limit :limit` – this can be any valid SQL query __NOTE The `{where}` indicates a place holder.
+offset :offset limit :limit` – this can be any valid named SQL query __NOTE The `{where}` indicates a place holder.
 This will replace the placeholder with an empty value so the script works correctly on our side.
 The `where` is a standard Cloud Elements placeholder.
 If a where does not exist, this will satisfy that requirement.__

 Input the Method: `GET`